Updated: Mar 12

 All moulds do wear out eventually for a variety of reasons, and some will loose their shine sooner then others as well, and become more dull over time.
 But there are ways to take care of a mould so it will last longer, and keep its shine longer.

-Some artists will suggest and swear by using isopropyl alcohol, in a fine spray mist, to pop bubbles instead of heat.
-However, just be aware many resin manufacturers do not recommend that, as alcohol might affect the cure negatively, and it can break down the Epoxy where it contacts.
-If you choose to spray alcohol, it is at your own risk, and be aware that it "could" produce an undesireable cure finish.
-Using isoprophyl alcohol seems to be becoming a popular method for popping bubbles in resin when people are not understanding how to control & use the heat method.
-It’s not ideal, but if going to do so, you will have the best success if you use a VERY fine mister spray bottle and spray from a distance.
-If the alcohol droplets are too big or too close, they will leave pinholes or other marks in the resin once cured.
+Alcohol is drying to moulds, and can shorten life of moulds.
+It’s not ideal, but if going to do so, you will have the best success if you use a VERY fine mister spray.
+If the alcohol droplets are too big or too close, they can leave pinholes or other marks in the resin once cured.
 Some users say the alcohol will pop the surface bubbles, but you may have to do it multiple times, like every 15 minutes (set a timer), for an hour depending on resin being used (and if any inclusions are sending bubbles up too).
-If using alcohol misting methods, the alcohol needs to be higher percentage alcohol content 91% or above (99% is better), so there is not too much water content.
-Especially important with Liquid Diamonds.
-If you've sprayed alcohol over your resin, do not use a flame right after.
-The alcohol has to have time to dissipate first, to reduce risk of starting a fire.
+If using alcohol misting methods, the alcohol needs to be higher percentage alcohol content 99% is ideal (it has the least amount of water content, but some do use 91%).
+If you've sprayed alcohol over your resin, do not use a flame right after, as alcohol has to have time to dissipate first, to reduce risk of starting a fire.

 Casting resins such as Liquid Diamonds Casting Resin, are specifically designed for use in moulds, and yield best results when used properly.
 Many projects require pouring in layers, so the resin does not overheat.
 There is lots of information available about both Liquid Diamonds and ArtWorks Resin use in casting, on their information pages on our website, plus even more in my long Blog post also on website, called "All About Working with Resin Guide for ArtWorks and Liquid Diamonds" (full of helpful tips).